jsa-aerial/hanami/README.md

   :SIZE RMV, :SHAPE RMV
   :TOOLTIP ht/default-tooltip
 ```
+Defaults for substitution keys are always overridden by values given for them in a call to `xform`.
+Any RMV value indicates removal - the key in a template associated with a substitution key whose value is RMV is removed from the template.

 Further, we have these in the `ht` namespace, where our chart template is also defined:

 ```Clojure